-DIRA has the specific aim of promoting, supporting and funding research related to the causes, prevention and cure of diabetes.
+DIRA has the specific aim of promoting, supporting, and funding research related to the causes, prevention, and cure of diabetes.

-The Alliance primarily funds high quality diabetes research projects in Ireland and raises the necessary funds to support these projects.
-DIRA invites and encourages the Irish Diabetes community to directly support global research into finding a cure for Type 1 diabetes by organising fund raising events and/or donating to DIRA.
+The Alliance primarily funds high-quality diabetes research projects in Ireland and raises the necessary funds to support these projects.
+DIRA invites and encourages the Irish Diabetes community to directly support global research into finding a cure for Type 1 diabetes by organising fundraising events and/or donating to DIRA.

 Identifying the Aetiology of Diabetic Progenitor Cell Dysfunction In Osteoporosis” This research is led by Professor Tim O’Brien at Galway University Hospital.
 The goal is to enhance bone quality for people with diabetes.
-To read more, click on study name link above.
+To read more, click on the study name link above.